KeyboardKit/KeyboardKit/README.md

 To build a keyboard extension with KeyboardKit, add `KeyboardKit` to your project as shown above.

-If you use Swift Package Manager, make sure to add KeyboardKit to your *keyboard extension*.
-You can add it to your hosting app as well, but the keyboard extension must have it.
+If you use Swift Package Manager, make sure to add KeyboardKit to your keyboard extension.
+You can add it to the hosting app as well, but the keyboard extension must have it.

-You should then inherit `KeyboardInputViewController` instead of `UIInputViewController`.
-It provides you with a lot of additional functionality, e.g. extra properties like `keyboardContext`, `keyboardActionHandler`, `keyboardAppearance` etc. The extension will also get access to autocomplete logic, extensions and much more.
+Then, you should then inherit `KeyboardInputViewController` instead of `UIInputViewController`.
+It provides you with a lot of additional functionality, e.g. extra observables like `keyboardContext` as well as services like `keyboardActionHandler`, `keyboardAppearance` etc.

+Inheriting `KeyboardInputViewController` also gives extensions access to new view lifecycle functions, autocomplete logic, extensions and more.

+`KeyboardInputViewController` will call `viewWillSetupKeyboard` whenever the keyboard must be created or re-created due to things like screen size changes.
+You can then use `setup(with:)` to setup your extension with any `SwiftUI` view.

-`KeyboardInputViewController` has a `setup(with:)` function that can be used to setup your extension with any `SwiftUI` view.
-This will make it the main view of the extension, inject necessary environment objects and resize the keyboard extension to fit the view.
+Setting up the view controller with a SwiftUI view will make the view the main view of the extension, inject necessary environment objects and resize the keyboard extension to fit the view.

 Have a look at the demo application and read more below to see how it all fits together.